%20wix%20size.jpg)

 Ellis Banjo Company

-Ellis Banjo Company LLC is a one-woman banjo shop located in south Alabama and owned by Emily Ellis Richards.
+Ellis Banjo Company LLC is a one-woman banjo shop located in south Alabama and owned by Emily Ellis.

 I grow many of my own gourds for my banj0s, and every part of the build is hand-guided.
 All of my inlays are done by hand.
 To learn more about me and my work, please see the section at the end of this page or peruse my past builds.
-I love to chat about banjos, so please do not hesitate to contact me.
-Thank you!
+I love to chat about banjos, so please do not hesitate to contact me and/or subscribe to my email list!

 Available Now